extremq/drawing-next/README.md

+# REMOVED
+No, don't worry, I didn't just give up.
+I had to choose between piano and drawing.
+At first, I chose drawing, but after exploring it I was drawn by the piano way more.

 # Drawing
 Well, this is a Next.js app you can find at [desenez.eu](https://desenez.eu).
 I use it to post my drawings.